-The SNU Linguistics Department has nine full-time faculty members who are experts in several different areas of linguistics.
+The SNU Linguistics Department has ten full-time faculty members who are experts in several different areas of linguistics.
 This diverse experience allows us to offer a comprehensive undergraduate course.
 Due to this, our department will not only satisfy students who want to learn varied aspects of language and linguistics, but those who are interested in specific linguistic topics as well.
 In addition, the department offers a variety of language classes, at different levels, on Italian, Manchu, Mongolian, Swahili.

 There are about 70 undergraduate students in the department, including many regular or visiting foreign students, who came from Canada, Hong Kong, Japan, Philippines and South Africa.
 Two or three English-speaking classes are offered per semester.
 In a large number of classes, texts and class handouts are often written in English.
 Students are generally allowed and in fact are encouraged to use English in doing homework assignments and writing term papers and thesis.

 Many graduates of the SNU linguistics department have continued to study linguistics in graduate school, either at SNU or abroad.
 After obtaining a doctorate degree, many have found teaching jobs in either linguistics or other language departments.
 Some of the graduates work as researchers in language research centers such as the National Institute of the Korean language.

 For the admission of foreign students, regular or visiting, the linguistics department follows the general requirements of SNU.
 Please refer to The Office of International Affairs for relevant information.

 Students who major in linguistics must take the following four courses:

 Required courses: Phonetics, Historical linguistics, Syntax, Computational linguistics.